bobby-waitung-lo/boe_base_rate_forecast/README.md

 # boe_base_rate_forecast
-This repository contains a Jupyter notebook that predicts the Bank of England’s Base Rate for 2025 using polynomial regression, showcasing advanced data science and analytical skills.
-The project leverages data from the February 2025 Monetary Policy Report to forecast a potential rate cut to 4.25% by May 2025.
+This repository contains a Jupyter notebook that predicts the Bank of England’s Base Rate using polynomial regression, showcasing advanced data science and analytical skills.
+The project leverages data from the latest Monetary Policy Report to forecast the change of Rate.

 ## Project Overview
 The notebook models and predicts the Bank of England’s Base Rate decisions, a critical factor influencing the UK economy.
 By analyzing quarterly rate data from Overnight Index Swap (OIS) rates, the project employs polynomial regression to generate daily predictions, focusing on Monetary Policy Committee (MPC) meeting dates in 2025.
-Key outputs include a robust model with an adjusted R-squared of 0.969 and visualizations of predicted rates.
+Key outputs include a robust model with an adjusted R-squared and visualizations of predicted rates.

 This project demonstrates proficiency in:
 - **Data Processing**: Cleaning and transforming time-series data using Pandas.